Centralia Power Plant: 21st century and closure

 By 2000, the plant was noted for a more than 5-year stretch without a "time-loss" accident; total employees numbered were listed at approximately 120.
 Including employees at the Centralia Coal Mine, jobs via TransAlta in Lewis County totaled 680 people.
 Employment numbers at the plant were listed at 225 in 2006.
+The plant, at its peak, was considered the largest employer in Lewis County.

 TransAlta constructed the 248 MW, natural-gas-powered Big Hanaford power plant on the grounds of the coal plant.
 Completed on time and on budget, the $215-million plant went online on August 12, 2002.

 In 2006, the adjacent Centralia Coal Mine was closed due to operating costs, eliminating approximately 600 jobs.
 In 2011, a bill signed in 2011 by governor Christine Gregoire, the TransAlta Energy Transition Bill (TAETB) also known as Senate Bill 5769, authored in an agreement to permanently close the Centralia Power Plant in 2025.
 A coal boiler was shut down in 2020 as part of beginning phase of the closure.

 Multi-million-dollar funds, to be used for clean energy investments and programs for the Centralia community and throughout the state, were required as a part of the TAETB bill.
-A fund up to $30 million was initiated to lower nitrogen oxide levels beginning in 2013; the plant has already begun an upgrade to reduce mercury emissions beginning in 2012.
+The bill required a $55 million "community transition fund" set aside by TransAlta.
+An additional fund up to $30 million was initiated to lower nitrogen oxide levels beginning in 2013; the plant has already begun an upgrade to reduce mercury emissions beginning in 2012.
 TransAlta created a $20 million fund for training and educational work programs for remaining employees of the plant.
 Part of a larger Centralia Coal Transition Grants initiative, other grants include millions for energy efficiency and technology for nearby communities and schools.
 The land at the site has slowly been reclaimed for public and commercial use, including the planting of trees and maintaining wetland areas.

 By 2025, the plant was the last commercial coal-fired power plant remaining in the state.
+The last load of coal burned at the Centralia Power Plant was recorded to have been in mid-December 2025.